 In 1936 there was Lords and Masters, a novel about arms dealers, of which The Observer wrote: ‘He is angry and explosive at heart.
 The irony is ruthless and colder than the happy humours of England, Their England and How Like an Angel.’
 And two years later came The Autobiography of a Cad, which some – including Simon Hoggart, also a parliamentary sketch-writer for the Guardian – have claimed as his masterpiece.
 It is, wrote Hoggart in 2001, ‘as fresh as tomorrow’s front page.
 It is also, in my view, much funnier than England, Their England, though its cynical tone meant that it would never match the huge commercial success.’

-I suspect that the idea for The Autobiography of a Cad came from Mary Dunn’s Lady Addle Remembers (1936), which Macdonell reviewed with great enthusiasm: ‘Miss Mary Dunn is a treasure – a neat, ironic, swift, bantering wit.
+I suspect that the inspiration for The Autobiography of a Cad came from Mary Dunn’s Lady Addle Remembers (1936), which Macdonell reviewed with great enthusiasm: ‘Miss Mary Dunn is a treasure – a neat, ironic, swift, bantering wit.
 It is not every week that such a one emerges, so let us praise her while we may.’

 Not as well remembered as she should be, Lady Addle was a wonderful creation, a caricature of an aristocratic Victorian lady who recounted her life, entirely unaware of how utterly absurd, and sometimes how appalling, she and her family were.
 The sheer eccentricity of it all has hints of Vivian Stanshall or Peter Cook.
 This, for example, is Sir Ludovic FitzTartan: ‘His favourite hobbies were shooting bees – at which he became extremely proficient, though he never, I believe, actually hit one – and racing cockroaches.’